ioccc-src/winner/next/guidelines.md

 ```

 **`|`**   It is a very good idea to, in your `remarks.md` file, tell us why you
-think your entry is obfuscated.
+think your submission is obfuscated.
 This is particularly true if
-your entry is has some very subtle obfuscations that we might
+your submission is has some very subtle obfuscations that we might
 otherwise overlook.  **<<-- Hint!**

 Anyone can format their code into a dense blob.
 A really clever
-author will try format their entry using a "normal" formatting style
+author will try format their submission using a "normal" formatting style
 such that at first glance (if you squint and don't look at the details)
 the code might pass for non-obfuscated C.  Deceptive comments,
 and misleading formatting, in some cases, may be a plus.
 On the